 I have been contemplating whether to make blueberry muffins or not for the longest time because I always feel bad baking fresh berries.
 I love them raw!
-However, my boys LOVE muffins and frankly got sick of snack bars.
-These muffins were extremely delicious and light!
-I’m baking second batch today again.
+However, my boys LOVE muffins and frankly they needed a change from their usuals – clean eating banana muffins, whole wheat chocolate muffins and carrot oatmeal muffins.

 Oh, and my new discovery is avocado oil.
-I tried it first time in this recipe and there is no aftertaste whatsoever.
-Unlike coconut oil it doesn’t have to be melted or doesn’t solidify when mixed with other cold ingredients which makes my life much easier.
+I tried it first time in this healthy blueberry muffins recipe and there is no aftertaste whatsoever.
+Unlike coconut oil, it doesn’t have to be melted or doesn’t solidify when mixed with other cold ingredients which makes my life much easier.
 Plus avocado oil is great for high heat cooking.

 - 2 eggs, lightly whisked